 It is important to address order effects.
 If conditions were always in the same order the later conditions would likely perform worse because participants would be tired.

-Counterbalance conditions to make sure every condition occurs the same number of times in the same spot in the order.
+Counterbalance conditions involve a systematic approach by which the researcher insures that every order occurs during the study and that each condition occurs the same number of times in each of the spots in the order.

 Each participant receives only one order